Abhi-2516/NEETCODE_150/README.md

 ## 🎯 About NeetCode 150

 The NeetCode 150 is a curated list of 150 LeetCode problems that cover all the important patterns and data structures needed for technical interviews.
-This collection is designed to be more focused and efficient than grinding through random problems.
+This collection is designed to be more focused and efficient than grinding through random problem.

 ## 📁 Repository Structure